alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 ### How to move duty suspended goods within the EU

-You can only move goods under excise duty suspension if, either:
+You can only move goods under excise duty suspension if either:

 * they’ve been made inside the EU
 * any import duty or import VAT due has been paid
+* they’re being sold as duty free goods through a [registered ‘export shop’](https://www.gov.uk/government/publications/excise-notice-197a-excise-goods-holding-and-movement) (for example, at an airport on on board an airplane)

 Usually, you must use the [Excise Movement and Control System (EMCS)](https://www.gov.uk/guidance/excise-movement-and-control-system-how-to-register-and-use) to report that you’re moving excise goods in duty suspension.